jaronowitz/frankenfit/README.md

   autocompletions and ad hoc testing.
 The developer dependencies are defined in `requirements-dev.txt`, and are automatically installed to the environment created by the `setup-venv-dev` script.

+### Writing documentation

+Documentation lives in `docs/`, and we use [Jupyter Book]() to build it as a static HTML site.
+Documentation content is written in Markdown (specifically MyST), but the Python docstrings, which are included in the API reference section of the documentation, must still be in reStructuredText, so it's a bit of a Frankenstein situation.